TITLES AND

 To Lassie's relief, the black sheep accept the black lamb.
 But a white lamb is loose in the flock of black ones, being rejected as well, and Lassie takes on its charge.
 She's on firmer ground now, recalling where she saw a flock of white sheep, and sure enough, the white lamb is accepted there.

-Having had a busy day, Lassie heads off in relief.
+Having had a busy day and now hungry herself, Lassie heads off in relief.
 Then she hears a lamb's bleat.
 She stares.
 Here is another stray lamb trotting toward her—this one white with black spots!
 She gives a howl of despair and tries to run off, but a pathetic bleat makes her pause in her tracks.
 She stops as the spotted lamb catches up with her, licks it in resignation, and the two of them trot off together as the episode ends.

 "The Bracelet" (01/07/68):

-Corey escorts Miss Ridgeway, a nature painter of renown, to a secluded area where she can work, leaving Lassie with her for company.
-When her insulin supply is destroyed after a lightning strike sets her cabin afire while she is away painting, Lassie must help get her back to the ranger station over a treacherous bridge before she goes into a diabetic coma.
+Corey escorts Miss Ridgeway, a nature painter of some renown, to a secluded area where she can work, leaving Lassie with her for company.
+When her insulin supply is destroyed after a lightning strike that sets her cabin afire while she is away painting, Lassie must guide her back to the ranger station over a treacherous bridge before she goes into a diabetic coma.
 Mike: Jed Allan.
 Miss Ridgeway: Jacqueline Scott.

 "The Foundling" (01/14/68):

-Corey, investigating a potential campsite at Emerald Forest, and Bill the resident ranger, are chagrined when well-meaning tourists rescue an "abandoned" fawn from the forest; believing the fawn's mother will not take it back, they plan to send it to a game ranch.
-But Lassie has other ideas.
+Corey, investigating a potential campsite near the Emerald Valley Campground, finds that Bill, the resident ranger, is a bit jaded by the carelessness and ignorance of some of the tourists that visit the Cascade National Forest.
+Bill's worst fears are proven when a well-meaning couple bring the rangers a fawn they "rescued" from abandonment in the forest; believing the fawn's mother will not take it back after its human contact, Corey and Bill plan to send it to a game ranch.
+But Lassie has other ideas—if she can get the doe to trust her.
+Perhaps fending a wolf off will do.
 Wife: Diana Christian.
 Tom: Ron Hagerthy.
 Bill: Mark Tapscott.

 "Rescue Ridge" (01/21/68):